Travel Essentials Checklist (2026): What We Actually Pack

 • We’ve got a backup card stored separately

-If you want to reduce currency conversion costs, we’ve found a multi-currency travel card useful.
-Wise is a common option, and you can read how it works here
+If you want to reduce currency conversion costs, we’ve found a multi‑currency travel card useful.
+The Wise Travel Card is a common option we use for international trips because of its low fees and great exchange rates.

 Medications (plus a little extra)